Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: A1 -homology theories

 (the tensor product being performed in the category of strictly $\A^1$-invariant sheaves).
 Thus using the orientations, the cellular chain complex $\Ccell_*(X)$ becomes isomorphic to the chain complex with terms in degree $n$: $\underset{j \in J_n}{\oplus} \KMW_n \otimes \ZA[Y_{nj}]$.

 Now we denote by $\tilde\partial_n$ the induced composite

 \begin{definition} The chain complex (in the category of strictly $\A^1$-invariant sheaves)

 is called the \emph{oriented cellular $\A^1$-chain complex} associated to the oriented cellular structure on $X$.
-The $n$th homology sheaf of this complex will be called $n$-th \emph{oriented cellular $\A^1$-homology} of $X$ and will be denoted by $\Htcell_n(X)$; using the orientations there are of course isomorphic to the cellular $\A^1$-homology sheaves $\Hcell_n(X)$. \end{definition}
+The $n$th homology sheaf of this complex will be called $n$-th \emph{oriented cellular $\A^1$-homology} of $X$.
+After choosing the orientations, the $n$-th oriented cellular $\A^1$-homology of $X$ is seen to be isomorphic to the cellular $\A^1$-homology sheaves $\Hcell_n(X)$. \end{definition}

 \begin{remark} \begin{enumerate} \item It is easy to check using the previous description that each term $\Ccell_n(X)$ is a projective object of $Ab_{\A^1}(k)$.
 Indeed, for any cohomologically trivial smooth $k$-scheme $Y$, the strictly $\A^1$-invariant sheaf $\ZA[Y]$ is clearly a projective object of $Ab_{\A^1}(k)$.
 More generally, for each $n\geq 1$, the tensor product $\KMW_n \otimes \ZA[Y]$ is also a projective object of $Ab_{\A^1}(k)$.
 This can be seen by using the adjunction formula: